Photographer: Don Hildred – Bay of Fires Tasmania

 Course Levels

-Deciding on the right course level will also depend on your experience; time spent practising with your camera or computer software, and past training you may have undertaken.
+Deciding on the right course level will also depend on your experience, the time you’ve spent practising with your camera or computer software, and any past training you may have undertaken.

 If a student demonstrates familiarity with the topic during the lesson, I suggest we move up to the next course level.
 Conversely, if the topics are too complex, we can easily change to a more appropriate course level.

-Generally speaking, most students tend to underestimate their abilities.
-If you need more clarification, please feel free to chat with Don, but also use the course-level examples below as a reference.
+Generally, most students underestimate their abilities.
+If you need further clarification, please feel free to chat with Don, and use the course-level examples below as a reference.
 Starting with the Camera Basics course and moving up to Manual Exposure is typically easier, as I always bring both sets of notes.

 Cours level indicators